dp12/spacemacs/README.md

 ### search

-Initializes treemacs and dired conveniences.
+Initializes packages for search and navigation, e.g. dumb-jump, treemacs, and dired.

 ### text-editing